 Since we plan to do fun things to review our work from past weeks, I will begin each new week with something kinda boring, Grammar.
 I decided to use my finger pointer to help keep their attention.
 I would read part of the definition and then point to my students to have them repeat after me.

 Next, we worked on our Timeline.
 I didn't take a photo of the cards, but you can see them on the CC website-they are beautiful!
 We went through our cards, and then learned motions for the first 7 events.
-If you are looking for motions to the Timeline Song, check out this video:
+If you are looking for motions to the Timeline Song, check out this videos in the CC community.

 Moving on to the History Sentence this week, I gave each of my students a printout of the first 5 Ten Commandments.
 I found this page in the CC community during their free days.